kframework/X86-64-semantics/docs/meeting-minutes.md

 #### 2nd May 2-16
 ---------------------
-1. Fixed a issue withthe previosu implementation
+1. Fixed a issue with the previous implementation
   - There is a difference in which gcc and clang generated there epilogue and prologue for each function.
     - clang generated binary
     ```llvm